VC&NS “Home Fund”

 VC&NS - Upcoming EventsJun20Sat201511:00 AM JRBF – Start – Saturday June 20,... @ Lynchburg - Percival's IslandJRBF – Start – Saturday June 20,... @ Lynchburg - Percival's IslandJun 20 @ 11:00 AMThe Launch of the 30th annual James River Batteau Festival in 2015 will be from Percival’s Island at 11:00 AM.
 View Percival’s Island – James River Batteau Festival in a larger map

 Author Archives: VCNS

 The Annual Meeting turned out real nice.
 The tours and meetings and meals and fellowship were great.
-And The Tiller is off to the printer.
-It’s going to be great!

 The Marshall Expedition DVD is now available on our online store.
 The price is $20 plus tax and shipping.
 This is a must have.
 We have a limited quantity of 10 copies to start and will order more if we … Continue reading